 Louisiana Code of Criminal Procedure Article 893 / 894

 If you have been charged with a felony or misdemeanor for the first time in Louisiana, you should ask your attorney to enter any guilty plea under Article 893 or 894 of the Louisiana Code of Criminal Procedure.
 Article 893 is for felony pleas and 894 is for misdemeanor pleas.
-The advantage of the 893 / 894 plea is that the conviction is never entered on your record.
-If you follow all the conditions of your sentence, you will be granted the opportunity to expunge the arrest.
+The advantage of the 893 / 894 plea is that the conviction may be set aside or dismissed if you follow all the conditions of your sentence.
+Additionally, you will be granted the opportunity to expunge the arrest.

 Client was arrested and charged with Distribution of Cocaine.
 The district attorney agreed to reduce the charge to Simple Possession of Cocaine in exchange for a guilty plea under Article 893.
-The judge sentenced her to 5 years incarceration suspended and 3 years active probation.
+The judge sentenced her to 5 years incarceration deferred and 3 years active probation.
 Once client successfully completes the 3 years of probation and pays all fees and costs.
-She may file a motion to have her record sealed, thereby completely avoiding the appearance of a felony on her record.
+She may file a motion to have her conviction set aside and her record sealed, thereby completely avoiding the appearance of a felony on her record.

-Note: More serious offenses, such as Crimes of Violence are not eligible for an 893 plea.
-These offenses are also non-expungeable.
+Note: More serious offenses, such as Crimes of Violence and Sex Crimes are not eligible for an 894/893 plea.
+Louisiana lawmakers have also designated the crime of Domestic Battery, both misdemeanor and felony, not eligible for an 894/893 plea.
+Furthermore, these offenses are also non-expungeable.

 Generally, 893 / 894 pleas are easy to obtain for first time offenders.
 It is the Criminal Justice System’s way of giving someone another chance.
-If you have been arrested and need legal representation, call the Law Office of Elizabeth B. Carpenter, Esq.
+If you have been arrested and need legal representation, call Contact Elizabeth B. Carpenter, Esq.
 We are ready to help you!